voxel51/fiftyone/docs/source/user_guide/dataset_creation/common_datasets.rst

   .. group-tab:: python

-    To load a directory of images as a FiftyOne dataset, you can execute:
+    To create a FiftyOne dataset from a directory of images, you can execute:

     .. code-block:: python